Symptoms of Parkinson's

 Gait Problems – Gait issues such as freezing, shuffling, drooped shoulders and lack of arm swing.
 Learn more about Gait and Balance >>

 Facial Expressions – People with Parkinson’s often have reduced facial expression referred to as masking

 Non-Motor Symptoms of Parkinson’s

-Cognitive impairment – This can range from mild memory difficulties such as thinking quickly, manage multiple tasks to dementia
+Cognitive impairment – This can range from mild memory difficulties such as thinking quickly, manage multiple tasks to dementia.
+Learn more about Cognition >>

-- Anxiety & Depression – This is not simply a reaction to the diagnosis of Parkinson’s, but is instead a part of the disease itself, caused by changes in the chemistry of the brain.
+Depression & Anxiety – This is not simply a reaction to the diagnosis of Parkinson’s, but is instead a part of the disease itself, caused by changes in the chemistry of the brain.
 Learn more about depression and anxiety >>

 Sleep difficulties, such as REM Sleep Disorder, Restless Legs Syndrome.
 Learn More about Sleep Disorders >>

 Smell – Loss of sense of smell generally presents prior to any other symptoms appear.
 Learn more about Smell Loss >>